 - UV rays are most intense at midday, so try to avoid the sun between 10 am and 2 pm.

-- As with businesses, location matters: the higher your altitude, and the closer you are to the equator, the stronger the UV rays.
+- Location matters: the higher your altitude, and the closer you are to the equator.
+And, the stronger the UV rays.

 - Likewise, snow, sand, and water reflect light more strongly.
 Take extra precautions if you are at these places.

-- Choose a good pair of sunglasses (see sidebar).
-And wearing a broad-brimmed hat doesn’t hurt either.
+- Choose a good pair of sunglasses.
+Wearing a broad-brimmed hat doesn’t hurt, either.